dubbikins/envy/README.md

 ## Available Type Convertions :boom:

-   Out of the box, Envy can unmarshall most primitive go types.
+ Envy can unmarshall most primitive go types out of the box.
 Check out the following table of types to which ones are supported out of the box.

 | Type  | Valid Values| Parser|  Provided? |
 | ------ | ------ |------ | -----------: |